Skip to main content

 The initialization stage is orchestrated by the Application.execute() method.
 It sets up all nodes before execution begins.
 No inter-node communication happens during this stage.
 The steps are:

-2. Output Transport Initialization: Each node is updated with the endpoints of all downstream nodes.
+2. Output transport initialization: Each node is updated with the endpoints of all downstream nodes.
 ZeroMQ PUSH sockets are created for each output port connection, so nodes can send messages to their downstream recipients.

 Startup